seananderson/citations-talk/README.md

 Cite a paper when first introducing a concept.

 If you keep talking about a concept then you probably won't cite the same paper every time.
-If you keep talking about a referenced topic in a paragraph, one approach is to cite at beginning and end of the paragraph.
+If you keep talking about a referenced topic in a paragraph, one approach is to cite at the beginning and end of the paragraph.

 Be weary of over-citing.
 Don't use your citations as crutches.